aptech/docs/docs/CR-sortcsortcc.rst

     :param x: data
     :type x: NxK matrix or string array.

-    :param c: specifying one column of *x* to sort on
+    :param c: specifies the column of *x* to sort on
     :type c: scalar

     :return y: equal to *x* and sorted on the column *c*.